-When you finally click on Export, a Zip file is created with the options you selected.
-Save this file to any location that you can easily access for later import.
+When you finally click on the Export button, a zip file will be created with the options selected above.
+Save this file to any location that you can easily access for subsequent import.

-Note: The settings of all SoftMaker Office applications will be exported in this process (TextMaker, PlanMaker, Presentations, BasicMaker).
+Note: The settings of all SoftMaker Office applications are exported (TextMaker, PlanMaker, Presentations, BasicMaker).
 The same applies to the import in the following step.